(A) A public children services agency (PCSA) shall issue a protective service alert (PSA) if either of the following occurs:

 (F) A PSA will expire in ninety days from the issue date.

-(G) The originating PCSA shall complete a PSA extension prior to the expiration of the PSA if the PCSA determines the whereabouts of the child are still unknown and the child remains in immediate danger of serious harm.
+(G) The originating PCSA shall complete a PSA extension prior to the expiration of the PSA if the PCSA determines the child remains in immediate danger of serious harm.
 Each PSA extension will expire ninety days from the issue date.

 Promulgated Under: 119.03